Sharp comparison and maximum principles via horizontal normal mapping in the Heisenberg group: Introduction

 Some comments concerning further perspectives are in order.
 Since the arguments in the proof of the comparison principles (see Theorems \ref{comparison-theorem-new} and \ref{cor-strict}) are topological, it is clear that such results can be also extended to general Carnot groups.
 However, in this general setting certain technical difficulties will arise in the proof of the Aleksandrov-type maximum principle, e.g. the construction of specific cone functions; these issues will be considered in the forthcoming paper \cite{forth}.
 Furthermore, we expect that the approach presented in this paper can be successfully applied to establish interior $\Gamma^{1+\alpha}-,$ or $W^{2,p}-$regularity of $H-$convex functions in the spirit of Caffarelli \cite{Caf-1, Caf-2} and Guti\'errez \cite{Gu2001}.
 In the setting of Carnot groups a first step in this direction has been done by Capogna and Maldonado \cite{Capogna-Maldonado}.

 The paper is organized as follows.
 In Section 2 we fix notations and recall preliminary results on $H-$convex functions in the Heisenberg group.
 Section 3 is devoted to comparison principles; in particular we prove Theorems \ref{comparison-theorem-new} and \ref{n-comparison intro}.
 In Section 4 we give the proof of our main result Theorem \ref{Alexandrov-n}.
 Section \ref{sect-5} is devoted to the discussions related to sharpness of our results.
 First, we provide an example showing that comparison principles do not hold in the absence of the convexity assumption, see \S\ref{sect-51}.
 Then, the above example (see (\ref{limsup-hater-0})) is presented in detail, showing the sharpness of the Aleksandrov-type estimate, see \S\ref{sect-52}.
 We also discuss the relationship bet\-ween the horizontal Monge-Amp\`ere operator and the horizontal normal mapping, see \S\ref{sect-53}.
-The paper ends with an Appendix containing two parts.
-In the first part we recall those results from the degree theory for set-valued maps which we need in our proof in Section 3.
-In the second part we give a detailed proof of the quantitative Harnack inequality that we use in Section 4.\\
+To make the paper self-contained we add an Appendix containing two parts.
+In the first part we recall those results of Hu and Papageorgiu \cite{Hu-Papa} on the degree theory for set-valued maps from which we need in our proof in Section 3.
+In the second part of the Appendix we give a detailed proof of the quantitative Harnack inequality following Gutierrez and Montanari \cite{GuMo-CommPDE} that we use in Section 4.\\

 {\it Acknowledgment.} A. Calogero and A. Krist\'aly are grateful to the Mathematisches Institute, Universit\"at Bern for the warm hospitality where this work has been initiated.
+We thank the referees for the careful reading of the manuscript and for their comments.